theoperatore/dawn/SaveFileGrammar.md

 -player: Is a boolean value of whether or not the player is in this room.
 Only
     one room should have true here.
 Loading a map with more than one player will return an error.
+-exits: stores all the room's exits in plaintext with $ separating each one, eg:
+    $north$east
 -inventory: Stores the room's inventory in the following format:
     &name1&name2... with each item beginning with a new &.